A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

-Early studies of NNs in TO are predominantly data-driven, treating the problem as image-to-image translation or generative design \cite{shin2023topology, woldseth2022use, sosnovik2019neural, banga20183d, yamada2024smo, Yamasaki2021, guoxu2026}.
-The first wave of research employs surrogate models to learn a direct mapping from problem conditions to a final topology, thereby bypassing expensive iterative solvers \cite{banga20183d}.
-More recent approaches leverage generative models, such as GANs, to explore the design space from a latent representation and impose complex and non-differentiable manufacturing constraints \cite{nie2021topologygan, parrott2023multidisciplinary, greminger2020generative}.
-Despite their promise, a fundamental limitation plagues these purely data-driven paradigms: their reliance on vast datasets of pre-computed designs.
-This dependency biases the models towards replicating visual features rather than adhering to physical principles, often resulting in mechanically unsound or disconnected topologies.
-Consequently, their performance is inherently capped by the scope of the training data, severely compromising their generalizability and reliability for engineering applications.
+Early studies of neural networks in TO are predominantly data-driven, casting the problem as image-to-image translation or generative design \cite{shin2023topology, woldseth2022use, sosnovik2019neural, banga20183d, Yamasaki2021, guoxu2026}.
+The first wave of research focused on surrogate models that learn a direct mapping from problem settings to final topologies, aiming to bypass costly iterative solvers \cite{banga20183d}.
+More recent works employ generative models, such as GANs, to explore the design space from a latent representation and to encode complex, non-differentiable manufacturing constraints \cite{nie2021topologygan, parrott2023multidisciplinary, greminger2020generative}.
+Although promising, these purely data-driven paradigms require large datasets of pre-computed designs and tend to reproduce visual patterns rather than enforce physical principles.
+As a result, they may produce mechanically unsound or disconnected layouts, and their performance is ultimately limited by the coverage of the training data, which undermines their generality and reliability for engineering applications.